Miesha Tate: Magazines

 In 2013, Tate posed nude for ESPN’s The Body Issue magazine.
 Tate appeared in the issue because she wanted to challenge views about women in combat sports:

 One of the biggest common misperceptions about women’s mixed martial arts is that we’re not feminine.
 So for me it’s important to show that women in this sport are comfortable about their bodies, that we’re pretty and carry ourselves as women — and we can also turn it up a notch in the cage.

 Tate appeared on the December 2013 cover of Fitness Gurls magazine, which labeled Tate "the most beautiful woman in MMA".

 Video games

 Tate is featured as a playable character in the video game EA Sports UFC.

 Podcasts

 As of September 2021, Tate co-hosts the show Throwing Down With Renee and Miesha on Sirius XM with Renee Paquette.

 Television

-In 2022, Tate was the winner of third season of Celebrity Big Brother, in which she won four Head of Household competitions.
+In 2022, Tate was the winner of the third season of Celebrity Big Brother, in which she won four Head of Household competitions.